 Instructions

-- Add the garlic and sauté until fragrant, about 30 seconds.
+- Add the 1 tablespoon minced fresh rosemary and minced 3 cloves garlic and sauté until fragrant, about 30 seconds.

 - Bring the mixture to a boil.
-Turn the heat down to low, and add the rest of the beans and the pasta, as well as the 1 teaspoon of kosher salt and 1/4 teaspoon of black pepper.
-Simmer, covered, until pasta is cooked (about 10 minutes).
+Turn the heat down to low, and add the rest of the beans and the 8 oz. small or medium pasta.
+Simmer, covered, until pasta is cooked (about 10 minutes, depending on the pasta shape).

-- Serve with freshly grated parmesan cheese, crushed red pepper, and drizzled with more extra-virgin olive oil, if desired.
+- Serve with fresh grated parmesan cheese, more olive oil, and crushed red pepper on top of each serving, if desired.

 Notes

-- Make it vegan/vegetarian: Omit the pancetta/bacon and use vegetable broth or water instead of chicken stock.
+- Make it vegan/vegetarian: Omit the pancetta and use vegetable broth (or water, in a pinch) instead of chicken.

-- A note on the canned beans: Cannellini beans, frustratingly, are sometimes hard to find in standard can sizes.
+- A note on the canned beans: Cannellini beans are sometimes hard to find in standard can sizes.
 I used two cans of Cento brand, which come in 19 oz. sizes.
 You can use two 15 oz. cans, or even three 15 oz. cans.
 The recipe is very flexible.

-- Money Saving Tip: Cook dry beans and use about 4 cups cooked cannellini beans instead of using canned.
+- Money Saving Tip: Cook dry beans and use about 4 cups cooked cannellini (or cranberry) beans instead of using canned.

-- Don't have an immersion blender?
+- Don’t have an immersion blender?
 You can use a potato masher for a similar, but more rustic texture, and mash the beans and veggies directly in the pot.
-If you do this, I recommend grating the carrots, as they will be too hard to mash up at this point.
-Alternatively, you can put all the cooked veggies, along with half of the beans, into a standing blender, then add it back to the pot with the crushed tomatoes and chicken stock.
+Alternatively, you can add about 1 cup or so of the beans and veggies from the broth into a standing blender, purée it, and add it back into the pot.

 Nutrition